koukaetsu/kaggle_model/README.md

   Final model using **XGBoost + Bayesian Optimization** (via `BayesSearchCV` from `skopt`), with:
   - Categorical feature encoding via `TargetEncoder`
   - Log-transformation of SalePrice for normalization
-  - No spline or derivative method applied here — only probabilistic search

 ---